tamasgal/python_project_template/README.rst

 - ``doc/conf.py`` - the documentation is configured in this file
 - ``.gitlab-ci.yml`` - this file describes the stages and jobs you want to run on the KM3NeT continuous integration server
+- ``.coveragerc`` - contains a list of files to include or skip.
+Make sure to update the package name to match yours

+Don't write me a mail, please create an issue (https://git.km3net.de/examples/python_project/issues) if you have any questions, feedback or feature request.
+Merge requests are welcome!

+**Tamás Gál**

 Features of this Template
 =========================